Your cart is currently empty!

 First, read my affiliate disclosure.

-As you may have seen in our updated Safe Infant Formula Guide, I recently recommended Holle as the healthiest infant formula on the market.
-Unfortunately, it’s become harder and harder for American moms to find Holle and HiPP (another popular European formula), as both have been removed from Amazon.
+As you may have seen in our updated Safe Infant Formula Guide, I recently recommended Lebenswert as the healthiest infant formula on the market (yes, even better than Holle and HiPP!).
+Unfortunately, it’s become harder and harder for American parents to find European formulas as they are no longer available on Amazon.

 I narrowed my list down to the websites that seemed not sketchy (based on my online research), and scheduled phone calls with the owners of these sites.